novum-engineering/novum-cloud-api-examples/README.md

-have node version bigger than 16.17.0
+It is also neet to have a version of node bigger than 16.17.0

 ## Python

+In construction....